rbit-sr/Lua-Guide/_Lua guide.md

 ### Array and `List` fields

 Some fields may be of array or `List` type (functionally, there is no difference between these two).
 A `FreezeRay` for example is made up of several smaller sprites placed next to each other to form a long ray.
-It contains a field `sprites` or type `CAnimatedSpriteDrawComponent[]`.
+It contains a field `sprites` of type `CAnimatedSpriteDrawComponent[]`.
 You can access individual elements with the usual array access syntax (0-based) by enclosing the index into square brackets `[]`:

 - `get Player.freezeRay.sprites[3].position.x`
 - `get TriggerSaw#1.hitbox.vertices[2].x` (hitbox is an octagonal shape of type `CConvexPolygon`)